DeciStudios/MyMinUI-Deci-Custom/README.md

 ---
 # **MyMinUI-Deci-Custom**

-A collection of custom tools and PAKs designed for and ported to **MyMinUI**.
+A collection of custom tools and PAKs designed for and ported to **[MyMinUI](https://github.com/Turro75/MyMinUI)**.

+Currently the PAKs only supports the r36s, however, almost everything should work on other MyMinUI-supported handhelds.
+Simply change the `r36s` folders' names to the corresponding ones you use in your MyMinUI install.
 ---

 ## 🧐 Why?